(1640-1689) English playwright, novelist, and poet

 Aesthetic Realism, which I am proud to be now in magnificent classes

-taught by Class Chairman Ellen Reiss, I have been freed to like things and people and to
+taught by Chairman of Education Ellen Reiss, I have been freed to like things and people and to

 want to know a man — which is the real triumph in love!